THE STORY OF THE VAN SINGEL FINE ARTS CENTER

 group would find a way to fund it’s educational and cultural programs as well as the operation and staffing of the facility.

 Since then, The Van Singel Fine Arts Center is essentially a financially self-supporting fine arts center.
-The fine arts facility relies on the generosity of ticket patrons, individual donors, community and corporate partners who believe in the arts and their importance in the quality of life where we live!
+The fine arts facility seats 796 individuals and relies on the generosity of ticket patrons, individual donors, community and corporate partners who believe in the arts and their importance in the quality of life where we live!
 It is through the support of patrons, underwriters, and donors that the Van Singel Fine Art Center continues to enhance the lives of West Michigan youth through seniors.